amitjoy/aspecio/README.md

 Aspecio is a 'micro-framework' that provide AOP Proxies to OSGi R7.
 It brings a mix of component-oriented and aspect-oriented programming to your application.
 Aspecio lets you define _Aspects_ that you can later pick to add behaviour to your components and avoid duplicating boilerplate dealing with cross-cutting concerns.

-The [initial version](https://github.com/primeval-io/aspecio) has been developed by Simon Chemouil, and this is a revamped version that makes it OSGi R7 compatible and encapsulates all required dependencies.
-This also includes several enhancements and fixes to make it work properly in OSGi R7.
+Simon Chemouil has developed the [initial version](https://github.com/primeval-io/aspecio), and this is a revamped version that makes it OSGi R7 compatible and encapsulates all required dependencies in one bundle.
+This also includes several enhancements and fixes to make it work efficiently.

 ## Aspecio 1.0.0

 Aspecio 1.0.0 is a complete overhaul with a new proxy model that is simpler, completely unrestricted and faster.
 See [Primeval Reflex](http://github.com/primeval-io/primeval-reflex) for proxy capabilities.

 ## Documentation

-Aside from this page, Javadoc is complete and provides a good overview.
+Aside from this README, the API Javadoc also provides a detailed overview.

 ## Overview